cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - kept various options in ORNYMG only tab
 - add PERCENT UoM to ORTS_SIGNED_TRACTION_TOTAL_BRAKING
 - add cabview controls ODOMETER_UP and ODOMETER_DOWN
-- NEW: fix for http://www.elvastower.com/forums/index.php?/topic/36129-player-trainlead-locomotive-must-be-player-locomotive-crash/ (present in Unstable release)
+- NEW: tentative fix for ORNYMG bug preventing scripts to run
-- NEW: Fix issue with auxiliary water tender water level, by steamer_ctn (present in Unstable release)
-- NEW: Sky color fix, by DR-Aeronautics (present in Unstable release)

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.